Need some Ideas? Get a copy of our FREE brochure to help you tailor make your Canada Holiday.

-Your holiday arrangements are organised by The Independent Traveller, Devonshire House, Devonshire Lane, Loughborough, Leics LE11 3DF.
+Your holiday arrangements are organised by The Independent Traveller, 33 Cattle Market, Loughborough, Leics.
+LE11 3DL.
 The Independent Traveller is a trading name of

 Uni-Travel Limited (registered in England No. 2238595).
 The group is fully bonded by ABTA, both as a tour operator and travel agency, and holds for additional security a full IATA licence enabling

 it to issue airline tickets on all the world’s major airlines.
 The holidays and flights on this website are also ATOL protected.
 We hold an Air Travel Organiser’s Licence granted by the Civil Aviation Authority.
 Our experience and financial security mean that The Independent Traveller offers unrivalled choice and safety in booking your travel arrangements to Canada, and trades under ABTA number 96395, V9150

 and ATOL number 4660.
 In order to provide you, the client, with the fullest range of services, on occasions we act as retail agents for other ATOL holders and you will be notified of the appropriate ATOL number with your written confirmation.

 Uni-Travel trading as The Independent Traveller is an appointed representative of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (the registration number is 313486) and which is permitted to advise on and arrange general insurance contracts.